siddk/cyk-parser/README.md

 Necessary Steps
 ---------------

-To complete the parser generator, you will need to:
+The following steps describe the process I used to complete the parser generator:

 1. Come up with a representation for grammars (see `grammar.rkt`)
 2. Come up with a representation for parse trees (see